Marceloasf/aws-cloud-practitioner/README.md

     - Security at AWS is our top priority
     - Higher security posture than in legacy environments
     - All customers inherit all the benefits of our experience
-    - Validated agains the strictest of third-party assurance frameworks
+    - Validated against the strictest of third-party assurance frameworks

 - Cost or cost savings:
     - Reduce total cost of ownership (TCO)